 04 Jul Linear regressions

-- When the outcome variable is quantitative and continuous, the appropriate statistical model is the linear regression
+- When the outcome variable is numerical and continuous, the appropriate statistical model is the linear regression

-- When there is only one explanatory variable which is qualitative, linear regression yields a result close to a Welch or Student T test
+- When there is only one explanatory variable which is categorical, linear regression yields a result close to a Welch or Student T test

 What’s the purpose of this?

 Traditional statistical tests (Student test, Chi2 test for the most commonly used in medicine) determine whether the differences observed between 2 or more groups can be the result of chance by sampling fluctuation (it is then said that the null hypothesis of the absence of difference cannot be rejected) or whether such a difference cannot be due to chance (rejection of the null hypothesis).

 These univariable tests, raise a key issue: they do not take into account potential confounding factors.
 However, these are common in medicine.
 It is therefore necessary to use more complex statistical methods, known as statistical regression models (Wikipedia).

 Thus, it is possible to test each of the factors X that may have an influence on the variable Y, and to give them a weight (or a coefficient).